Charlottesville mayor on Trump: 'Look at the campaign he ran'

 Pressed again on the President's position towards the white supremacists, Bossert offered a condemnation of hate groups.

-"I condemn white supremacists and racists and white Nazi groups and all the other groups that espouse this kind of hatred," Bossert said.
+"I condemn white supremacists and racists and white Nazi groups and all the other groups that espouse this kind of hatred," he said.